George Gurdjieff: Children

 Gurdjieff had a niece, Luba Gurdjieff Everitt, who for about 40 years (1950s–1990s) ran a small but rather famous restaurant, Luba's Bistro, in Knightsbridge, London.

 Ideas

-Gurdjieff believed that people cannot perceive reality in their current condition because they do not possess a unified consciousness but rather live in a state of a hypnotic "waking sleep".
+Gurdjieff taught that people cannot perceive reality as they are, because they are not conscious of themselves, but rather live in a state of hypnotic "waking sleep" of constantly turning thoughts, worries and imagination.
+The title of one of his books is Life is Real, Only Then, when "I am".

 "Man lives his life in sleep, and in sleep he dies."

-As a result of this each person perceives things from a completely subjective perspective.
-He asserted that people in their typical state function as unconscious automatons, but that a person can "wake up" and become a different sort of human being altogether.
+As a result, a person perceives the world while in a state of dream.
+He asserted that people in their ordinary waking state function as unconscious automatons, but that a person can "wake up" and become what a human being ought to be.